ARTICLE

 When it comes to security, don’t settle for less than excellence

-Manage workspace security risks in the new working world
+Manage workspace security risks in a hybrid working world

-Even during times of international turmoil, businesses aren’t safe from cyberattacks.
-New working practices put increasing pressure on businesses to shift to cloud-enabled services that empower productivity from anywhere, while putting existing cloud resources under increasing strain.
 In fact, with remote working in many countries expected to become part of working practices, cybercriminals are finding new ways to manipulate the vulnerabilities of distributed staff.
+Human error and misconfiguration can easily lead to data breaches.

 In this climate, a proactive, comprehensive approach to security is rapidly becoming an important competitive differentiator.
 This approach requires a more holistic view of both how data is used and stored through the document lifecycle, and how security of this data functions throughout wider business operations.